 Morton, The Kingdom of Canada (2nd Ed.)

+Bennett & Jaenen, Emerging Identities

+Chambers & Grew et al., The Western Experience

-HISTORY RR302: Technology and War 1914 to Present (-,-,-,-/3,0,0,4)
+HISTORY RR302: Technology and War, 1914 to Present (-,-,-,-/3,0,0,4)

 The focus is on the political history of technology in this century.
 Seminars examine the themes of technology and morality, the difficulties of adopting new technology during a war, the relationship of politics and military technology, and finally, what predictions can be made for the future based on historical "lessons".
 Required readings, selected for the specific questions discussed, are used rather than a text.